Raw green tripe for dogs is one of my favorite ingredients in raw dog food!

 As far as I’m concerned, raw dog food retailers are the easiest and most convenient source of green tripe for dogs.

-So below are the ones I’m aware of in the US who carry green tripe from a variety of animals (beef, lamb, goat).
+So below are the frozen green tripe suppliers I’m aware of in the US.
+They carry green tripe from a variety of animals (beef, lamb, goat).

 Raw Paws Pet Food (Indiana)